 Laser rangefinders can really help you make more accurate rifle shots.
 That’s because you can zero in on your target much better when you know their precise distance to you.

 Some units even take into account the angle of elevation to help you shoot more accurately.
 It’s great if you’re also using a bow for hunting.

 You need to make sure, however, that your rangefinder is tough enough to work in the field where it can get foggy or rainy.
-It has to work in low light conditions as well, since you don’t always limit your hunting to bright sunny days.
-A rangefinder is especially crucial for targets which require you to shoot from farther away.
+It has to work in low light conditions as well since you don’t always limit your hunting to bright sunny days.
+A rangefinder is especially crucial for targets that require you to shoot from farther away.